alangegit/ui-engineer-visma/README.md

 - Date input: We are only interested in applicants who can start within the next 90 days
 - Reset button: The simplicity of the solution does not really warrant a reset button

+But I also needed to add one UI element for the solution to be useful:

-+ Adding an input so that the applicant can link to a professional website/profile is important
++ A URL input: So that the applicant can link to a professional website/profile

-Now that we've removed a substantial part of the UI, we can build the solution and hopefully deliver it within the time limit.
+After cleaning up the UI, I hoped to build the solution within the time limit.

 ## Dev/DX Considerations